cdshotels/vsf-payment-nexi/README.md

   },
 ```

-And to you template add the nexi iframe before `button-full`:
+And to you template add the nexi drop-in before `button-full`:

 ```html
 <nexi-drop-in v-if="payment.paymentMethod === 'vsfnexi'" />